Previously worked for British Airways?

 - It could reduce the income tax payable on the income from your pension

-- If you die, your family will be able to inherit your pension benefits free of the lump sum death benefit charge.
+- If you die, your family will be able to inherit your pension benefits free of the lump sum death benefits charge.

-- A wider choice of investment opportunities – particularly useful if you want to invest in different assets and currencies depending where you plan to retire, rather than UK-biased choices.
-Pension income payments can be matched to the currency you are spending.
+- A wider choice of investment opportunities – particularly useful if you want to invest in different assets and currencies depending on where you plan to retire, rather than UK-biased choices.
+Nevertheless, the pension income payments can be matching the currency you are spending.

-- 30% Pension Commencement Lump Sum – through a QROP based structure a increased % percentage is available as your tax free lump sum payment.
+- 30% Pension Commencement Lump Sum – through a QROP based structure an increased % percentage is available as your tax-free lump sum payment.

-- Ability to minimise the impact of your UK life time allowance
+- Ability to minimize the impact of your UK lifetime allowance

-- QROP Investment Portfolio’s can be structured for capital growth or income generation – get your capital working harder for you.
+- QROP Investment Portfolio can be structured for capital growth or income generation – get your capital working harder for you.

 - Consolidate various/several pension schemes into one manageable plan for easy management.

-- From April, 2015, certain QROP jurisdictions (Malta & Guernsey) will allow full flexibility when the UK regulations are effective.
-This means you are not restricted on benefit provision.
-Full access to pot value is allowed above your tax free lump sum allowance.
+- From April 2015, certain QROP jurisdictions (Malta & Guernsey) will allow full flexibility when the UK regulations are effective.
+In addition, QROP jurisdictions will allow full access to pot value above your tax-free lump sum allowance.
+This means you are not restricted to benefit provision.

 - Existing pension arrangements – is your current British Airways pension plans worth less than £20,000?
 Are you current pensions defined benefit schemes?
 Do your existing schemes include benefits such as spouse’s pension, life cover, competitive charges?
-Our team would assess any pension transfer in a feasibility study, helping you understand what your current scheme offers in details.
+Our team would assess any pension transfer in a feasibility study.
+This will help you understand what your current scheme offers in details.